ashirrwad/Paynow-Dashboard/README.md

 ## Demo

-You can view the demo here: [PayNow-Dashboard](https://paynow-dashboard-4kfyizotr-ashirrwads-projects.vercel.app/login)
+You can use the demo here: [PayNow-Dashboard](https://paynow-dashboard-4kfyizotr-ashirrwads-projects.vercel.app/login) Click the image below to watch the demo video:
 [![Watch the video](https://img.youtube.com/vi/GRD_sGzgawA/maxresdefault.jpg)](https://youtu.be/GRD_sGzgawA)
 ## Features